 Pick your favorite baking apple to use in this recipe.
 This guide to fall apple varieties can help you choose which variety you want to use in this gf apple crisp.

 The variety of apple that you pick will affect the texture of the apple crisp.
 Some varieties, like McIntosh will become very soft, while others, like Honeycrisp or Pink Lady, will retain their shape.
 I prefer to use a somewhat tart variety like McIntosh, Braeburn or Pink Lady as I find it goes well with the sweet crisp topping.

 In the photo above, where you can see the shape of the apple slices still, we used Pink Lady apples.
 In this older photo below, we used McIntosh apples, which break down more.
 Both are amazing apple crisps – just wanted to show you the difference so you’d know that the results will definitely vary depending on the variety of apple you use.

 Making this apple crisp is so easy and requires just 11 ingredients!
 I didn’t include the tablespoon of water in the ingredients pic but here are the rest of the ingredients:

 Notes on ingredients and substitutions for this gluten-free apple crisp:

 - Lemon Juice: you might be wondering why there is lemon juice in this recipe – it’s to keep the apples from discoloring while you’re getting everything ready.
 It really doesn’t affect the taste.

 - Gluten-free Flour: Most brands of gluten-free flour should work just fine in this recipe.
-The flours I’ve used and recommend are: gfJules (from Amazon here), Gluten Free Mama, and King Arthur Measure for Measure.
+The flours I’ve used and recommend are: gfJules (from Amazon here) and King Arthur Measure for Measure.